 Now that we have gathered enough keywords from Amazon and Google is time to utilize the power of a keyword tool.

-There are many tools available but I personally like to use SEMRush.
+There are many keyword research tools available but I personally like to use SEMRush.
 Even if you don’t have a semrush subscription, you can follow the steps below and get similar results using your favorite keyword research tool.

 Login to SEMRUSH and select “SEO KEYWORD MAGIC” from the left menu (under Keyword Analytics).